Teaching your proper dog etiquette makes the difference between a dog owner and a good dog owner.

 People enjoy a well-behaved, well-mannered dog much more than a dog with poor etiquette.
-Teaching your dog proper etiquette is a must if you plan to go out in public with your pet.
+Teaching your proper dog etiquette is a must if you plan to go out in public with your dog or pup.
 It will also make coming over to your home more enjoyable for your guests.

 Use common sense and do not allow a child to walk a large breed dog.
 It may be cute but it is not safe for the child, the dog, and others in the immediate vicinity.

 Always be prepared and carry plastic bags with you to keep your neighborhood clean.
-No one likes to step in dog doo and neighborly relations are important.
+No one likes to step in dog doo, and neighborly relations are important.

-People often take a lot of pride in keeping their yard looking nice and they do not appreciate irresponsible dog owners allowing their dog to run rampant through their flowers and marking all over their lawn.
+People often take a lot of pride in keeping their yard looking nice, and they do not appreciate irresponsible dog owners allowing their dog to run rampant through their flowers and marking all over their lawn.

 Dogs that jump up on people are rude.
-Not only is the person being jumped on having their personal space invaded, they may have their clothes soiled.
+Not only is the person being jumped on having their personal space invaded, but they may also have their clothes dirtied.
 Teach your dog to greet all humans while remaining on all four of their feet.

-Food on the table is for people, food in the dog food bowl is for the dog.
-Etiquette dictates that a dog should either avoid the table area altogether or should lie calmly underneath the table, where he is out of the way.
+Food on the table is for people; food in the dog food bowl is for the dog.
+Etiquette dictates that a dog should either avoid the table area altogether or should lie calmly underneath the table, where they are out of the way.

 If you have a female dog in heat, do not take her out in public.
 This is poor dog owner etiquette and should be common sense.
 A female in heat makes other dogs behave poorly and causes unnecessary chaos.

 If you have a breed that slobbers or drools, be mindful of this and do not let your dog slobber and drool all over strangers.
-Many people do not appreciate dog slobber so always be prepared with a towel just in case.
+Many people do not appreciate dog slobber, so always be prepared with a towel just in case.